lemanschik/html-course/README.md

   return <div ref={pRef}>hi</div>;
 ```

-the above example is Pseudo code that represents how it should work however react destroys the DOM efficently so binding onclick will only work via some workarounds while classList and style do work via the String list Representation only
+classList and style do work via the String list Representation only as we would else need to use Object.assign on the Property directly

 ```js
 import { useRef,useEffect } from 'react';